LLC Application Arizona: Everything You Need to Know

 The fastest and easiest way to form your Arizona LLC is through the state's online e-filing system, though paper forms are also available.
 If you file with the traditional mail system, you must also include either the manager or member structure attachment depending on whether your LLC is member or manager-managed, along with the statutory agent acceptance form.

 If you don't file online, you can either hand-deliver or mail the forms to either 1300 W. Washington, 1st Floor, Phoenix, AZ 85007 or 400 W. Congress St., Tucson, AZ 85701.
 These offices are open from 8 a.m. from 5 p.m.
 Monday through Friday with the exception of holidays.

 After submitting the Articles of Organization, file a copy with your other LLC documents.
 If you send an extra copy, the ACC will stamp it as received and return it to you.
 This document can be shown when you open a bank account or register with your municipality.

 In Arizona, Articles of Organization are subject to a $50 filing fee payable by cash or check.
 You can receive expedited service within nine business days for an additional $35 fee.
 Your LLC will be effective on the date the articles were filed.

 If you need help with your Arizona LLC application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.